simonesestili/python-amcards/docs/gettingstarted.rst

 Installation
 ------------
-To install python-amcards, simply run this command in your terminal
+To install python-amcards, simply run this command in your terminal:

 .. code-block::